TeanConcio/LBYARCH-MCO2-x86-to-C-interface/README.md

 ### 4. Conclusion

 In theory, x86-64 Assembly can be considered one of the fastest programming languages due to its low level nature.
 This makes it ideal for performing tasks such as computation if speed is needed.
 However, the effectivity of Assembly still depends on the skill of the programmer.
-As seen in the Release Configuration, a well optimized C code can outperform an Assembly.
+As seen in the Release Configuration, a well optimized C code can outperform an Assembly code performing the same task.
 Therefore, it is still up to the programmer to decide which language is ideal for their situation.

 ---